Military history of Mexico: Events

 The protests of 1968 were unprecedented in Mexico and saw hundreds of thousands take to the streets demanding an end to political repression and the freeing of political prisoners.
 The violent governmental response also was unmatched and signaled the beginning of Mexico 's dirty war against political opponents.
 Which culminated in the Tlatelolco massacre on October 2, 1968, a student rally in Mexico City turned sideways.
 With the death toll still in question to this day some estimated the toll in the thousands, but most sources report the toll between 200 and 300 student deaths.
 The shocking part was the government trying to cover up the massacre by claiming that extremists and communists' agitators initiated the violence.
 With many eyewitnesses pointing the finger at the President’s security forces who had entered the plaza fully armed with weapons and backed up by armored vehicles.
 Another massacre took place in Corpus Christi, which also involved student demonstrators in Mexico City on June 10, 1971.
 During this time, there were several unconnected groups fighting against the government.

 During the war, there were an estimated 1,200 disappearances without a trace.
-Mexico, pressured into to joining Operation Intercept(1969) and Operation Condor(1975).
+Mexico, pressured into joining Operation Intercept (1969) and Operation Condor (1975).
 Operation Intercept was launched along the Mexico border to halt the flow of marijuana, heroin, and dangerous drugs.
 Operation Condor was the first war on drugs in Mexican history, its main purpose was to wipe out the actors involved in the illegal drug industry.
-The judicial investigation into state crimes against political movements did not begin until the end of the 71 yearlong PRI regime and the election of Vincent Fox in 2000, when the Special Prosecutor's Office for Social and Political Movements of the Past was established (FEMOSPP).
+The judicial investigation into state crimes against political movements did not begin until the end of the 71-year-long PRI regime and the election of Vicente Fox in 2000, when the Special Prosecutor's Office for Social and Political Movements of the Past was established (FEMOSPP).
 Despite realigning much about the conflict's history the (FEMOSPP) has been unable to complete prosecutions against their main perpetrators of the Dirty War.